pivotalexperimental/performatron/README.markdown

     end

 The attributes of all ActiveRecord objects declared in exported data are dumped to a YAML file in /tmp/scenarios.

+#### Using existing data as a base for scenarios

+You can use an existing SQL dump (such as a production database dump) as a starting point for generating your scenarios The dump is loaded before the block of code is evaluated when the scenario is built.
+This is a great way to take an existing dataset and add more data onto it to see how it performs in the future.

+    Performatron::Scenario.new(:production_plus_1k, :base_sql_dump => "tmp/production.sql") do |scenario|
+      1000.times { User.create! }
+    end

 ### Sequences
 Sequences are a list of actions that you're interested in the performance of.
 They can be any combination of GET, POST,